PsyCode404/GexFME/README.md

 Note: This application was built for the corporate Gexpertise.

-A full‑stack web application for authenticated management of user workspaces and engineering files (notably DXF), with extraction, transfer, and report generation workflows.
-The app provides role‑based dashboards (Admin/User), integrates with a PostgreSQL database, and exposes a documented REST API backed by Flask.
-The frontend is built with React and Ant Design/PrimeReact components.
+A full‑stack web application for authenticated management of user workspaces and engineering files, primarily DXF files, with automated surface calculation, extraction, transfer, and report generation workflows.
+The app features role-based dashboards (Admin/User), integrates with a PostgreSQL database, and exposes a documented REST API powered by Flask.
+The frontend is built with React using Ant Design and PrimeReact components.

 ## Features
 - **Authentication (JWT)**: Login, signup, and profile retrieval with JWT access tokens.